ChristianNikodemus/myFilms-Angular-client/README.md

 ## TypeDoc Documentation

+To open the TypeDoc documentation, simply navigate to docs folder at the first level of this project, then find the index.html file and open it within your internet browser.

-Run `http-server doc` to build the documentation.
-Navigate to `http://localhost:8080`, or `http://localhost:` + the last 4 digits of the address shown beneath "Available on:" in your terminal.
+In order to actually build the documentation, run the command `http-server doc` in terminal within this project.
+Then navigate to `http://localhost:8080`, or `http://localhost:` + the last 4 digits of the address shown beneath "Available on:" in your terminal.

 ## Further help